 e.
 The activity is not subject to the permit requirements of RCW 90.58.550;

 13. The process of removing or controlling an aquatic noxious weed, as defined in RCW 17.26.020, through the use of an herbicide or other treatment methods applicable to weed control that are recommended by a final environmental impact statement published by the department of agriculture or the department jointly with other state agencies under RCW 43.21C.

-I. Letter of exemption.
-All uses, land and water alterations, and development that are not defined as substantial developments are exempted from the requirement to obtain a shoreline substantial development permit.
-However, these developments must still comply with the standards of the Shoreline Master Program.
-In addition, these developments may still need a shoreline conditional use permit or a shoreline variance.

-A project proponent must obtain confirmation that it conforms to the Shoreline Master Program and to state law.
-If it complies, a letter of exemption will be issued stating that there are no further Shoreline permits to obtain, and may contain conditions which the proponent must meet.
+Watershed restoration projects as defined in WAC 173-27-040(2)(o).
+Local government shall review the projects for consistency with the shoreline master program in an expeditious manner and shall issue its decision along with any conditions within forty-five days of receiving all materials necessary to review the request for exemption from the applicant.
+No fee may be charged for accepting and processing requests for exemption for watershed restoration projects as used in this section.

+A public or private project that is designed to improve fish or wildlife habitat or fish passage, when all the conditions identified in WAC 173-27-040(2)(p)(i) – (iii.D) apply.

+The external or internal retrofitting of an existing structure with the exclusive purpose of compliance with the Americans with disabilities act of 1990 (42 U.S.C.
+Sec.
+12101 et seq.) or to otherwise provide physical access to the structure by individuals with disabilities.

 Unspecified Uses